-RULE #1: YOU CANNOT CHANGE THE FOOTPRINT OF THE BREASTS ON THE CHEST WALL – THE BREASTS ARE WHERE THEY ARE AND YOU CANNOT MOVE THE BORDERS OF THE BREAST UP, DOWN, INWARD OR OUTWARD ON THE CHEST.
+RULE #1: YOU CANNOT CHANGE THE FOOTPRINT OF THE BREASTS ON THE CHEST WALL – THE BREASTS ARE WHERE THEY ARE AND YOU CANNOT MOVE THE BREAST UP, DOWN, INWARD OR OUTWARD ON THE CHEST.

 A common concern of women undergoing breast augmentation is how far apart will the breasts be.
 The answer depends upon how far apart your breasts are before surgery.
 This distance varies among women, but the thing to understand is that you cannot change this distance, even with surgery.
 This is your natural anatomy that you were born with.
 The implants are placed under the pectoralis major muscle on your chest.
 This muscle is attached along the side of your breastbone (see diagram below).
 This line of attachment determines the inner border of the pocket that contains the implant.
 It is for this reason that the implants cannot be any closer together than the distance between the breastbone attachments of the right and left pectoralis major muscles.

 Also consider the following: The implant size is determined based upon the base diameter (base width) of your breasts.
 If your breasts are naturally far apart before surgery, then if you choose the correct size implant for your breast dimensions and tissue characteristics, then the breasts will still be far apart after surgery.

 Let’s Assume That You Have Naturally Far Apart Breasts And Are Willing To Accept The Risks Of Bringing The Breasts Closer Together – What Are Your Options?

 Now, let’s assume that you want to make the breasts closer together anyway, not a smart choice, but here are your options: